Stonefly (Plecoptera) Glossary

 Labial palps = outside multi-segmented appendage

 hammer - Many male stoneflies have a hammer on the underside of their abdomen.
-They use it to drum on branches or the ground to attract a mate.
+They use it to attract a mate by drumwing on the branches of riparian vegetation, rocks or the ground.

 hemimetabolous - Also referred to as incomplete metamorphosis.
 Stoneflies go through three life stages; egg, nymph and adult.
 As a result the adults somewhat resemble the larvae and may retain larval gills or other traits.
 This is in contrast to homometaboulous insects which have a pupal stage between the larvae and adult stages.